Reboare/backup/os-agnostic/python.md

 ## CTF Writeups

 These are a collection of CTF writeups that may prove helpful if you find yourself against a Python Jail or environment.
+Since it's such a popular language a python jail, such as [lshell](https://github.com/ghantoos/lshell), can be a surprisingly common vulnerability.